 Gentleman Jack has been a labour of love for Sally Wainwright – but this tale of the “first modern lesbian” Anne Lister has also been received with love.

-She adds: “Obviously it’s had a big impact amongst gay women and the love for it is overwhelming, and that’s so beautiful and exciting, but also so many straight women are feeling empowered by it as well.
+She added: “Obviously it’s had a big impact amongst gay women and the love for it is overwhelming, and that’s so beautiful and exciting, but also so many straight women are feeling empowered by it as well.
 It’s not just making gay women feel vindicated and empowered.

 “But it’s great.
 I just think it’s brilliant for people to see a woman who just goes out and gets what she wants.
 One of the big things for me that I’ve learned about Anne Lister, through the process of writing this, is that she just had really good mental health and she had a real healthy opinion of herself.
 She wasn’t plagued with self doubt or lack of confidence, she was very lucky I think – she had very good, very good mental health.
 And that’s what I find most inspiring and uplifting about her.